 Soaring vanilla prices

 With the combination of all these factors, the price of vanilla has soared.
-It has almost doubled in the last year and quadrupled in the last four years.
+It almost doubled in 2016 and quadrupled in the last four years.
 Vanilla was about $60 for a kilogram in 2014.
-Last year, it was $225 to $240 per kilogram.
+In 2018, it's $500 to $600 per kilogram.

 To make matters worse, the increase in price is not helping Madagascar residents, who earn low wages to work on the plantations and now face armed robbers who are stealing the crop from the fields.